miriammeow/robotkarolrewrite/README.md

 It currently has support for player controls / movement, custom field size and ansi colors.
 + Added Markers.
 Incorrect implementation though, need to change placement location.
 Nothing else is currently implemented, this is very early in development.

+Critical errors:
+- No character checking for keybind assignment
+- A single character can be assigned to a multiple keybinds
+- Not checked for memory leaks or any other faulty coding, need to do that still quickly